Most popular

 When approaching an airport from the air to come in to land, a common first Pilot to Control Tower communication is something like the following: In this case, the aircraft, Warrior 427DP, let the tower know where they are (Santa Susana Pass), and that they are inbound to land with Oscar, the most current weather information.

-READ ALSO: Is RBI better than SSC?
+READ ALSO: Is Growing vegetables cheaper than buying?

 Why do pilots cross the runway when in communication with controllers?